 A risk assessment is done and effective interventions are tailored to reduce the likelihood of gang affiliation.
 We help youth see the big picture and get them excited about their future.
 We do this by providing them a safe place to feel good about themselves, belong to a greater purpose and provide positive alternatives to what they might be experiencing.

 The Violence Intervention Program (VIP) provides services to gang-involved youth or youth that are at risk for becoming gang-involved.
 We do this by offering college and career development, behavioral health support and family support services.
-It it under our Positive Youth Development Pillar of Service.

 Youth receive college and career counseling.
 Trainings cover a variety of topics including financial literacy, conflict resolution and job skills development.